VedanM/CS521-Debunking-Solana/README.md

 **`launch_monitoring_wsl.sh`**

 This script continually monitors the state of each validator, returning diagnostic information visually.
-It's prints updated information every 10 seconds while the cluster and validators are setup and running concurrently.
-Monitoring was setup purely for testing and collecting data.
+It prints updated information every 10 seconds while the cluster and validators are set up and running concurrently.
+Monitoring was set up purely for testing and collecting data.
 See the script for more information.

 **`launch_alh_comparison_wsl.sh`**